reactioncommerce/proxy-traefik/README.md

-# Simple Deployment Guide for the Reaction Platform on Digital Ocean
+# Deploy the Reaction Platform on Digital Ocean

 ### Overview